 The focus in this second edition is exclusively on 64-bit base programming architecture and AVX programming.
 Modern X86 Assembly Language Programming's structure and sample code are designed to help you quickly understand x86 assembly language

 The purple team field manual is a manual for all security professionals and integrates red and blue team methodologies.

 Stop manually analyzing binary!
 Practical Binary Analysis is the first book of its kind to present advanced binary analysis topics, such as binary instrumentation, dynamic taint analysis, and symbolic execution, in an accessible way.

 Malware analysis is big business, and attacks can cost a company dearly.
 When malware breaches your defenses, you need to act quickly to cure current infections and prevent future ones from occurring.

-It's easy to capture packets with Wireshark, the world's most popular network sniffer, whether off the wire or from the air.
+It's easy to capture packets with Wireshark, the most popular network sniffer, whether off the wire or from the air.
 But how do you use those packets to understand what's happening on your network?

-Analyzing how hacks are done, so as to stop them in the future.
+Analyzing how hacks are done, to stop them in the future.
 The book covers x86, x64, and ARM (the first book to cover all three), Windows kernel-mode code rootkits and drivers; virtual machine protection techniques.